inkeliz-technologies/tango/demos/adventure/README.md

 # Adventure Demo

 ## What does it do?
-* It applies various different things from multiple engo demos
+* It applies various different things from multiple tango demos
 * It demonstrates how one can load and render a TMX file created from the TileMap Editor
 * It shows how to add a character entity
   * It demonstrates how to animate the character and move it around